comotion-makerspace/usb-switch/README.md

 #### Summary
 The full circuit is simplified to look like the following:
 ![Full Circuit](media/arduino_usb_switch_full.jpg)

+If you're putting this in an enclosure, make sure you put hot glue on the Arduino pins to ensure that nothing comes undone 😉
 ## 🕰 Future ideas / TODO

 ### TODO